Antihemophilic factor (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- AHF may be taken from donated human blood that has been tested for viruses and treated to keep from spreading infections.
-The risk of getting HIV (human immunodeficiency virus, the virus that causes AIDS) or hepatitis from this medicine is very low, but cannot be completely eliminated.
+- AHF may be taken from donated human blood.
+This blood has been tested for viruses and treated to keep from spreading infections.
+The risk of getting HIV, AIDS, or hepatitis from this medicine is very low, but it cannot be completely eliminated.
 As a precaution, you should receive a hepatitis A or B vaccine.
 AHF products that are not taken from human blood are also available.
 Talk with your doctor if you have concerns.

 Possible Side Effects While Using This Medicine